MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Set-SmbServerConfiguration.md

 This parameter specifies the maximum version of the SMB protocol to be used.
 Acceptable values are:

 - None – There is no maximum protocol version specified, the server can use any supported version.
-- SMB202 – SMB 2.0.2 is the maximum version accepted by the SMB Sever
+- SMB202 – SMB 2.0.2 is the maximum version accepted by the SMB Server
-- SMB210 - SMB 2.1.0 is the maximum version accepted by the SMB Sever
+- SMB210 - SMB 2.1.0 is the maximum version accepted by the SMB Server
-- SMB300 - SMB 3.0.0 is the maximum version accepted by the SMB Sever
+- SMB300 - SMB 3.0.0 is the maximum version accepted by the SMB Server
-- SMB302 - SMB 3.0.2 is the maximum version accepted by the SMB Sever
+- SMB302 - SMB 3.0.2 is the maximum version accepted by the SMB Server
-- SMB311 - SMB 3.1.1 is the maximum version accepted by the SMB Sever
+- SMB311 - SMB 3.1.1 is the maximum version accepted by the SMB Server

 ```yaml
 Type: SwitchParameter